How To Delete All Your Tweets / X Posts: Protect Your Digital Footprint in 2025

 Once you’ve chosen what Twitter / X content you want to bulk delete, you can select from a variety of deletion modes.

-• Select & Delete Mode – This option provides you with a list of all posts, reposts, likes, or messages that match your description, and gives you tools to quickly select and delete content.
+• Review & Delete: This option provides you with a list of all posts, reposts, likes, or messages that match your description, and gives you tools to quickly select and delete content.
 You can review the list and delete posts individually with one click, or you can select multiple items before deleting them all at once.

-• Schedule Deletion Mode – this allows you to create an automated deletion which repeats as often as you want it to!
+• Schedule Deletion: this allows you to create an automated deletion which repeats as often as you want it to!
 Once you’ve got your digital footprint under control, we recommend using this feature to keep it that way.

 Why You Should Delete Your Old Tweets in 2025